 Instructions

-In a saucepan over medium-high heat, add the red wine, orange juice, and maple syrup.
+In a medium saucepan over medium-high heat, add the red wine, orange juice, and maple syrup.
 Bring to a boil.

 Once the mixture begins to boil, add in the cranberries and give everything a stir with a wooden spoon.